 [Originally published: June 28, 2021.
-Updated: November 19, 2021.]
+Updated: March 1, 2022.]

 Inci Yildirim, MD, PhD, a Yale Medicine pediatric infectious diseases specialist and a vaccinologist, wasn’t surprised by Delta's progression.
-“All viruses evolve over time and undergo changes as they spread and replicate,” she says.
+“All viruses evolve over time and undergo changes as they spread and replicate,” she said.

 Here are five things you need to know about the Delta variant.

 1. Delta is more contagious than the other virus strains.